zer2/Fantasy-Basketball--in-progress-/readme.md

 Fantasy basketball has a standard way of quantifying player value across categories, called 'Z-scoring', and it is used to make objective rankings of players.
 However, as far as I know, nobody has ever laid out exactly why Z-scores should work.
 They just seem intuitively sensible, so people use them.

 I looked into the math and did manage to derive a justification for Z-scores.
-However, the justification is only appropriate for the *Rotisserie* format.
+However, the justification is only appropriate for the "Rotisserie" format.
 When the math is modified for head-to-head formats, a different metric that I call "G-score" pops out as the optimal way to rank players instead.
 I wrote a paper to that effect last month which is available [here](https://arxiv.org/abs/2307.02188).

 I realize that the paper's explanation is incomprehensible to anyone without a background in math.
 To that end, I am providing a simplified version of the argument in this readme, which hopefully will be easier to follow